s5/pyspannerdb/README.md

 ## TODO

- - Implement support for UPDATE, DELETE and REPLACE
+ - Implement support for DELETE and REPLACE
  - Implement transaction rollback
  - Implement session destruction
  - Write a bunch more tests